hackingjack/I-have-changed-username-to-craftsman-digital/README.md

-# I-have-changed-username-to-craftsman-digital
+# I have changed-username to [craftsmandigital](../../../../craftsmandigital)
-Please visit @craftsmandigital.
+Please visit [craftsmandigital](../../../../craftsmandigital).
 I have changed username